shurup/awesome-k8s-resources/readme.md

 - [Production grade Kubernetes Monitoring using Prometheus](https://medium.com/faun/production-grade-kubernetes-monitoring-using-prometheus-78144b835b60) - A in-depth guide to deploy Prometheus monitoring solution.
 - [The Illustrated Children’s Guide to Kubernetes](https://www.cncf.io/the-childrens-illustrated-guide-to-kubernetes/) - Graphical explanations of Kubernetes
 - [Troubleshooting Kubernetes deployments](https://learnk8s.io/a/troubleshooting-kubernetes.pdf) - A flow chart to troubleshoot a kubernetes deployment in case of issues
+- [Vertical Pod Autoscaling: The Definitive Guide](https://povilasv.me/vertical-pod-autoscaling-the-definitive-guide/) - An in-depth explanation on Kubernetes VPA: what it is, how it works, how to use it and which limitations it has.
 - [Writing Your First Kubernetes Operator](https://medium.com/faun/writing-your-first-kubernetes-operator-8f3df4453234) - In this article, we’ll see how to build and deploy your first Kubernetes Operator using the Operator SDK.

 ### Blogs and Videos